vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bakapañcaka-The five days from K. śu.
 11 when Viṣṇu rises

-from sleep up to K. pūrnimā are so called and it is stated that even a crane would not eat a fish in these days; there foro men should abstain from meat-eating during these days;
+from sleep up to K. pūrṇimā are so called and it is stated that even a crane would not eat a fish in these days; there foro men should abstain from meat-eating during these days;

 KV 338, KR 425, VKK 479, KT 454.
 Bakulūmūrūsyā-on P. amāvāsyā, the pitrs are to be satiated